Trump wavers on Supreme Court nominee Kavanaugh

 “We seem, sometimes, to even enjoy that,” Flake said.

-Additional reporting by Susan Heavey, Lisa Lambert, Jeff Mason, David Morgan, Sarah N. Lynch and Doina Chiacu; Writing by Andy Sullivan; Editing by Kevin Drawbaugh and Will Dunham
+Additional reporting by Susan Heavey, Lisa Lambert, Jeff Mason, David Morgan, Sarah N. Lynch and Doina Chiacu; Writing by Andy Sullivan; Editing by Kevin Drawbaugh, Will Dunham and Jonathan Oatis